Bhoomi2004/Login_Page-Honeypot/README.md

 ## ⚙️ Technologies Used

 * Backend: Python (for logging, analysis, and threat detection)
-* Database: PostgreSQL (for secure and structured data storage)
+* Database: SupaBase (for secure and structured data storage)
 * Visualization: Power BI (for dynamic and interactive attack pattern dashboards)